Smithsonian/ngeht-challenge-content/content/challenge1.md

 ## Example Scripts

-Joseph Farah has provided an example imaging script, [genericImaging.py](../scripts/genericImaging.py)
+Joseph Farah has provided an example imaging script, [genericImaging.py](../scripts/genericImaging.py) (last updated July 15, 2021)

 Running on `M87_eht2022_230_thnoise.uvfits`, it took 90 seconds and used 3 gigabytes of memory.